Winston Churchill: Invasions of Sicily and Italy

 In the autumn of 1942, after Churchill's meeting with Stalin, he was approached by Eisenhower, commanding the North African Theater of Operations, US Army (NATOUSA), and his aides on the subject of where the Western Allies should launch their first strike in Europe.
 According to General Mark W. Clark, the Americans admitted a cross-Channel operation in the near future was "utterly impossible".
 As an alternative, Churchill recommended "slit(ting) the soft belly of the Mediterranean" and persuaded them to invade Sicily and then mainland Italy, after they had defeated the Afrika Korps.
 After the war, Clark still agreed Churchill's analysis was correct, but added that, when the Allies landed at Salerno, they found Italy was "a tough old gut".

 The invasion of Sicily began on 9 July and was completed by 17 August.
 Churchill was not keen on Overlord as he feared an Anglo-American army in France might not be a match for the fighting efficiency of the Wehrmacht.
 He preferred peripheral operations, including a plan called Operation Jupiter for an invasion of Norway.
 Events in Sicily had an unexpected impact in Italy.
 King Victor Emmanuel sacked Mussolini on 25 July and appointed Marshal Badoglio as prime minister.
 Badoglio opened negotiations with the Allies which resulted in the Armistice of Cassibile on 3 September.
 In response, the Germans activated Operation Achse and took control of most of Italy.

-Although he still preferred Italy to Normandy as the Allies' main route into the Third Reich, Churchill was concerned about the strong German resistance at Salerno and, after the Allies successfully gained their bridgehead at Anzio but still failed to break the stalemate, he caustically said that instead of "hurling a wildcat onto the shore", the Allied force had become a "stranded whale".
+Although he still preferred Italy to Normandy as the Allies' main route into the Third Reich, Churchill was concerned about the strong German resistance at Salerno and, after the Allies successfully gained their bridgehead at Anzio but failed to break the stalemate, he caustically said that instead of "hurling a wildcat onto the shore", the Allied force had become a "stranded whale".
 The big obstacle was Monte Cassino and it was not until May 1944 when it was finally overcome, enabling the Allies to advance on Rome, which was taken on 4 June.